 First Eucharist is for children who are Catholic, who have reached the age of seven or older.
 The sacrament of First Reconciliation must be celebrated before First Eucharist.
 Sessions for First Communion will begin in February after the children celebrate the Sacrament of First Reconciliation.

 There will be sessions for children along with sessions for parents at the same time.
 The sessions run for 90 minutes.
+This program is currently in progress.
+New registration will begin in the Fall.

 If your child was not baptized Catholic and has never gone through the formal process of becoming Catholic, please let us know and we can assist you.